pacs.008.001.08 XSD schema and business logic

 </DbtrAcct>

-- Clearing System Member ID: Used to identify the agent via a local clearing system code (e.g., Sort Code in the UK, Fedwire Routing Number in the US, or BLZ in Germany)
+- Clearing System Member ID – local clearing code (for instance.
+Sort Code in the UK, Fedwire Routing Number in the US, or BLZ in Germany)

 <CdtTrfTxInf>